This is a 355 word biography. Feel free to download, reproduce and edit this material.

 PHOTO DOWNLOADS & USAGE

-If you need a photo, you may download and use the ones in the sidebar of this page as long as… they not amended; are not sold or part of a publication that is sold; are not included in a print run of more than 5,000 copies; and are not used to imply endorsement of any kind.
+If you need a photo, you may download and use the ones below as long as… they not amended; are not sold or part of a publication that is sold; are not included in a print run of more than 5,000 copies; and are not used to imply endorsement of any kind.
 A photographer credit should be included if they are produced at anything greater than passport photo size.
 More photos are available from the BBC Press Office.